maxcrees/tbl.typ/README.typ

 #pagebreak(weak: true)
 = Version history
-- *Unreleased:* last updated Sunday 04 June 2023
+- *Version 0.0.2:* Saturday 10 June 2023
   - _Breaking changes_
     - Region option `tbl-align` has been renamed to
       #link-label(`align`).
 The former is now an undocumented
-      alias for the latter. *This alias will be removed in a future release.*
+      alias for the latter. *This alias will be removed in the next release*.
     - `tablex.typ` is now pulled from `TYPST_ROOT` rather than
       relative to the current working directory.
   - _New features_